-The Polly Foo Foo blog offers a number of free knit and crochet patterns inspired by Outlander, and many takes on a fun and fresh look.
-By using bold colors and shortening the length, these mitts still have the style of ones Mrs. Fitz wears, while making something wearable for modern times.Continue to 5 of 10 below.
+The Polly Foo Foo blog offers a number of free knit and crochet patterns inspired by Outlander and has many takes on a fun and fresh look.
+By using bold colors and shortening the length, these mitts still have the style of ones Mrs. Fitz wears, while making something wearable for modern times.Continue to 5 of 8 below.

 You may not find these bright colors in the scenes of Outlander, but you can't miss the inspiration of Claire's triangle shawl in this free pattern from Hands Occupied.
 She shows you how changing up the colors can help you fit these other-era styles work into your own look.

 07 of 08

 Esther from Knit Play Love sought out to make an authentic replica pattern of Claire's capelet in season one.
 The intermediate-level pattern has a small collar and just covers the shoulders.
 Worked in chunky yarn, it's sure to be a fast project.